 Zoning in Philadelphia is a strange enterprise.
-The ideas behind it are simple, and the people working the desks downtown are generally helpful and clear.
+The ideas behind it are simple, and the people working the desks downtown are generally helpful.
 But in practice, it can be quite confusing.
 This little overview probably won’t make the strange details of zoning any less confusing, but it may give you a clearer picture of the overall structure of zoning complaints, requests, and applications in Philadelphia.

 How It’s Supposed to Work

 Probably everyone knows a little bit about the idea of zoning: You don’t want a club to open up next to the house you just bought.
 You don’t want a popular coffee shop to open on a narrow residential street where the neighbors’ kids play.
 So the city makes some rules: you can build businesses here; not there.
 You can build a large building here, but not over there.